Pittsburgh Medical Malpractice Law Firm

 On August 26, 2020, Brendan Lupetin and Gregory Unatin of Lupetin & Unatin obtained a jury verdict and a record-setting $10.83 million dollar award in favor of a patient that suffered permanent brain damage due to medical negligence by staff at Tyrone Hospital, in Blair County, PA.

-These two Pittsburgh attorneys, together with the firm’s founding attorney Jerry Meyers, were the first to bring a Pennsylvania medical malpractice case to trial and win for the plaintiff since the COVID-19 Pandemic began.
+These two Pittsburgh attorneys, together with the firm’s founding attorney Jerry Meyers (retired in 2021), were the first to bring a Pennsylvania medical malpractice case to trial and win for the plaintiff since the COVID-19 Pandemic began.
 Our sincere hope and belief is that this will pave the way for more medical malpractice cases to be tried and won in Pennsylvania as we continue to navigate the challenges and restrictions caused by the pandemic.
 This lawsuit proves that it is indeed possible to try a medical malpractice case in a Pennsylvania court, and get justice and financial restitution for individuals that have been harmed by the actions of medical professionals.

 Our firm has been recognized by the Bar Register of Preeminent Lawyers for the firm’s high professional legal standards and ethics and has been been recognized by Best Lawyers as one of the best law firms in America for medical malpractice and personal injury.

 Behind each and every important medical malpractice case is a person whose life has been ruined.
 It is the job of a medical malpractice attorney to unravel the mystery which often conceals the true circumstances which lead to a medical disaster.
 Armed with knowledge, a patient is empowered to seek and find justice.